dmsc/fastbasic/compiler/USAGE.md

 - `atari-cart-int`: Compile to an Atari 8-bit cartridge image (`.rom`), with only integer support.

+- `atari-5200`: Compile to an Atari 5200 cartridge image (`.bin`), with only integer support.
+Note that not all statements are supported in the Atari 5200, as the console lacks any file I/O.

-This example produces a cartridge image:
+This example produces a cartridge image for the Atari 8-bit computers:

      fastbasic -t:atari-cart-fp myprog.bas